Dominic-Stafford/pepper/docs/user_guide/scale_factors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For Run 2 analyses, corrections are specified as arrays of paths to AK4PFchs TXT files in the standard CMS JEC format (L1, L2, L3 levels).
+Commonly, the compounded correcions are also provided in a single txt file called ``L1L2L3Res`` which is equivalent to the list of the individual corrections.

 **Monte Carlo corrections** are given as a flat array::